 • Example 1: Configure a whitelist

-Expected result: Only requests sent from IE or Firefox are allowed to access resources on CDN POPs.
+Expected result: Only requests that are sent from IE or Firefox are allowed to access resources on POPs.

 • Example 2: Configure a blacklist

-Expected result: Requests that are sent from IE or contain a User-Agent header with an empty value are rejected.
+Expected result: Requests that are sent from IE or contain an empty User-Agent header are rejected.